underscoreio/essential-slick/src/pages/1-basics.md

 ```

 We actually generated this query earlier and stored it in the variable `halSays`.
-We can get exactly the same results from the database by running this stored query instead:
+We can get exactly the same results from the database by running this variable instead:

 ```tut:book
 exec(halSays.result)